joshuacc/ahkpm.dev/content/en/docs/overview/introduction.md

 As a result it has the following limitations.

 - It only supports hosting and downloading of packages on GitHub, though other git hosts will be supported in the future.
-- It doesn't (yet) support specifying version ranges as you can in npm and other package managers.
-- The lockfile only guides installations [when top-level dependencies haven't changed](https://github.com/joshuacc/ahkpm/issues/75).

 If you'd like to help remedy these limitations, consider [contributing][github]!